futres/futres_website/README.md

 # futres_website

-This repository contains the source files for generating the FuTRES website, which is stored at futres.github.io.
-To make changes to content, you can fork this repository and edit the files in the ```content``` directory corresponding to each of the sections on the [FuTRES website](http://futres.org/).
-Then, make a Pull Request and John will review change suggestions and make it go live to the site itself.
+This repository contains the source files for generating the [FuTRES website](http://futres.org/).
+To make changes to content, fork this repository and edit the files in the ```content``` directory corresponding to each of the sections on the [FuTRES website](http://futres.org/).
+When you are done, make a Pull Request and John will review change suggestions and use the following process to make it live.

 ## Process for making changes go live